How to Create & Translate Captions and Subtitle Files for Video and Audio (AVCS)

 Next Steps

-Next there are a few different ways we can go: generate translations of the transcript or download the document in the correct format (whether that’s the .srt subtitle file or as a PDF of the transcript).
+Next, there are a few different ways we can go: generate translations of the transcript or download the document in the correct format (whether that’s the .srt subtitle file or as a PDF of the transcript).

-Generating Translations
+Generate Translations

 You can generate automatic translations with spf.io.
 Note that translating a transcript will yield better results than a subtitle file, as the text is not broken into incomplete utterances.

-2. Select the language into which you want to generate the automatic translation and ensure “Request automatic translation” is toggled.
+2. Select the language into which you want to generate the automatic translation and ensure to switch on the Request automatic translation toggle.
+Click the Add translation button.

 3. The translation will appear on the right side of the screen.
 Review it and make edits as needed.

-Export a Subtitle File
+Export a Transcript or Subtitle File

 2. Upload this .srt file to your video hosting platform so the subtitles are viewable with your video.

-Sharing a Transcript File
+Share a Transcript File

 Then you can either copy/paste the text or save as PDF.